3 Tips to Leading a Fast-Growing, Remote Team - News Break

 3 Tips to Leading a Fast-Growing, Remote Team

+Opinions expressed by Entrepreneur contributors are their own.
 We are a young company that has grown from four people to 30 in less than two years.
 Before becoming an entrepreneur, I was a veterinarian but had to stop practicing because of severe burnout.
 Having recovered, I became passionate about solving problems that used to make me feel miserable in the practice — inefficient workflows, toxic work culture, lack of sense of belonging and purpose.
 These are common problems that permeate most veterinary practices, making veterinarians one of the most burned-out professions.
-I believed I could use technology to help alleviate the issues.www.mysanantonio.com
+I believed I could use technology to help alleviate the issues.www.entrepreneur.com

 Comments / 0